Antonlovesdnb/ConstructingDefenseLab/README.md

 ludus.exe ansible role add ansible roles add badsectorlabs.ludus_adcs
 ```

 Note here that your `ludus.exe` may be named differently.
-When running this commands, ensure that you inside the `ludus-condef-splunk-v2` directory as well.
+When running this commands, ensure that you inside the `ludus-condef-lab` directory as well.

-Next up, we need to tell Ludus which range config to use.
+Next up, after adding the roles, we need to tell Ludus which range config to use.
 We can use the following command:

 `.\ludus.exe range config set -f .\range.yaml`